Written byJessica Shee

-- Any of the programs associated with the external hard drive doesn't work properly on your Mac.
+- Any of the programs associated with the external hard drive doesn't work properly.

 - Circuit failure.

 - Physical breakdown in any part of the external hard drive.

 Many problems appear so randomly that you cannot point out the specific reason.
-Fortunately, there are ways of getting the external hard drive showing up again.
+Fortunately, there are ways of getting the external hard drive to show up again.
 Let's go into some of them right now.

-Notice: If your external hard drive contains massive important data, you had better recover all needed data before taking any solution.
+Note: If your external hard drive contains massive important data, you had better recover all needed data before taking any solution.
 It's because any mistaken operation will result in data loss permanently.
-How to recover lost data from external hard drive on Mac is recommended here.